This Is Not My Memoir

 Few modern actors/writers/directors have theatre training or a theatre background would you recommend theatre training for an emerging acting?

 In my experience, most theatre training is rather mediocre, at least in the United States.
 Every actor is unique and works in his or her unique way.
 The task, I think, is to find out how to make a concrete manifestation of your inner self as an actor.
-Theater schools often give every actor one way of training.
+Theatre schools often give every actor one way of training.
 This does not address the unique nature of each human being.

 "I have never understood why the film made such a profound impression on people, but of course I was delighted it did so."